ranfysvalle02/mdb-gnome/README.md

 ---

 ## Magic #1: The Secret Sauce — Automatic Data Sandboxing

 Here's the biggest pain point of all: how do you let a dozen different apps share a single database safely?

 This is where most people get stuck.
 They either build a complex, error-prone permissions system, or they give up and just let every app have full access to the entire database—a security nightmare.

 g.nome solves this with `async_mongo_wrapper.py`.
 This module is an asynchronous "proxy" that sits between your experiment's code and the real database.
 In FastAPI, you don't use globals; you use Dependency Injection.
 When your experiment's route needs the database, it simply asks for it:

 ```python
 # experiments/my-experiment/__init__.py
 from fastapi import APIRouter, Depends
 from core_deps import get_scoped_db
 from async_mongo_wrapper import ScopedMongoWrapper

 bp = APIRouter()

 @bp.get("/")
 async def my_route(db: ScopedMongoWrapper = Depends(get_scoped_db)):
     # 'db' is now your sandboxed, async-ready database!
     my_data = await db.my_collection.find_one({})
     return {"data": my_data}
 ```

-This wrapper does two things automatically:

-1. **It Tags All Writes**: When my "click-tracker" plugin writes a document, the wrapper silently injects a new field: `{"experiment_id": "click-tracker"}`.
-The plugin's code is completely "naive"—it doesn't even know this is happening.

-2. **It Scopes All Reads**: When that same plugin tries to read data (e.g., `await db.clicks.find()`), the wrapper intercepts the query and automatically adds a filter to only find documents matching the scopes defined in its config (by default, just its own `experiment_id`).
+This wrapper enforces data isolation through a **two-layer scoping system**:

+### Layer 1 (Physical Scoping): Collection Name Prefixing

+All collection access is *first* prefixed with the experiment's slug.
+When you write `db.clicks` in your "click-tracker" experiment, the wrapper automatically transforms it to `db.click_tracker_clicks` before accessing MongoDB.
+This provides the primary, physical data separation—each experiment's collections live under their own namespace, preventing any possibility of name collisions or accidental cross-experiment data access.

+**Example**: If your experiment slug is `click_tracker` and your code says `await db.clicks.insert_one({...})`, the document is actually written to the `click_tracker_clicks` collection in MongoDB.
+Your code stays "naive"—you write `db.clicks` everywhere, and the prefixing happens transparently.

+### Layer 2 (Logical Scoping): experiment_id Field Tagging

+*Then*, all writes to that prefixed collection (e.g., `click_tracker_clicks`) are *also* tagged with an `experiment_id` field.
+When your "click-tracker" plugin writes a document, the wrapper silently injects: `{"experiment_id": "click_tracker"}`.
+This secondary layer is what enables secure, cross-experiment data sharing—when one experiment is granted read access to another's collections (via `data_scope` configuration), the wrapper filters reads by `experiment_id` to ensure it only sees documents it's authorized to access.

+**Example**: When you read from `db.clicks`, the wrapper first resolves it to `click_tracker_clicks`, then automatically adds a filter: `{"experiment_id": {"$in": ["click_tracker", ...]}}` (based on your experiment's `data_scope`).
+You only see documents that match your authorized scopes.

-By default, every experiment lives in its own "virtual" database.
+By default, every experiment lives in its own "virtual" database—both physically (prefixed collection names) and logically (experiment_id-filtered queries).

 ---